 Fall in love with the sheep of Sun Valley any time of year and especially in October.
 That’s when thousands come down from the mountains to southern Idaho for the Trailing of the Sheep Festival.
-Spend five days in Sun Valley like we did and see how sheep have shaped this delightful resort town.
+Spend Oct.
+4 to 8, 2023 in Sun Valley and experience how sheep have shaped this delightful resort town.

-The award-winning Trailing of the Sheep Festival is one of America’s top autumn festivals.
+The award-winning Trailing of the Sheep Festival (TOTS) is one of America’s top autumn festivals.
 Visitors love its heritage elements and many moments of authentic Americana.
 Rancher Cory Peavey commented in one TOTS workshop that, when it began 26 years ago, there were more sheep than people.
-In 2022, festival crowds are expected to pump $6.2 million into the economy of Ketchum, the town that supports the Sun Valley resort.
+In 2022, huge festival crowds pumped more than $6.2 million into the economy of Ketchum, the town that supports the legendary Sun Valley resort.

 Fall for Sheep at Trailing of the Sheep Festival